openmobilityfoundation/mobility-data-specification/geography/README.md

 | `census_block`       | Census block                         |
 | `census_block_group` | Census block group                   |
 | `census_tract`       | Census tract                         |

-These specific types are recommendations, but not a hard requirement.
-Others may be created by the Agency as needed.

 [Top][toc]